Guide to the Business School Capstone Project - Types & Examples

 An MBA capstone project is the final step in many MBA programs.
 It’s here that MBA students put all that they’ve learned into practice by analyzing a meaningful and strategic business question.
 Often, this involves hands-on work within an existing company, but not always: MBA capstone projects can take the form of startup business plans and business simulations, too.

-No matter their format or focus, each capstone project is likely to be the most intensive, and possibly the most rewarding, feature of an MBA candidate’s journey.
+No matter their format or focus, each capstone project will likely be the most intensive and rewarding feature of an MBA candidate’s journey.

 A capstone project is not the same as a thesis project, although they do share some qualities.
-Thesis projects are focused on theory and research, and based on the type of situations one would face in academia.
+Thesis projects are focused on theory and research and are based on the situations one would face in academia.
 Often taking the form of a large research paper, thesis projects can last the entire final year of an academic program, and some students may even begin before that, with the ultimate goal of contributing new knowledge to the canon of business research.

 MBA capstone projects, by contrast, are more practical and similar to situations one would face in the business world.
 Here, students work in teams to answer strategic business questions.
-MBA capstones are hands-on immersions with real-world consequences, and they can have a major impact on an MBA graduate’s program experience, as well as their career.
+MBA capstones are hands-on immersions with real-world consequences, and they can have a major impact on an MBA graduate’s program experience and career.

-To see some examples of MBA capstone projects, and to get a walkthrough of the general process, read on.
+Read on to see some examples of MBA capstone projects and get a walkthrough of the general process.

 Stages of an MBA Capstone Project

-Most MBA capstone projects take place during a program’s final year and can last anywhere from four weeks to a full semester.
-They often include some form of instruction (whether through prerequisite courses or scheduled advising) along with practical application.
+Most MBA capstone projects occur during a program’s final year and can last anywhere from four weeks to a full semester.
+They often include some form of instruction (whether through prerequisite courses or scheduled advising) and practical application.

 While MBA capstone programs will vary in format from program to program, they generally include the following stages: